About the CSIRO Spectroscopy Database

 The CSIRO Soft X-ray Emission Spectroscopy Database, like the Luminescence Database, is a free on-line reference that allows researchers to inspect and compare > 140 high-resolution SXES spectra from > 70 elements measured from > 100 materials (both minerals and synthetic compounds.)

-The spectra in the SXES database were collected by Colin MacRae, Nick Wilson, Aaron Torpy, from the Microbeam Laboratory of CSIRO Mineral Resources, in Clayton, Australia.
+The spectra in the SXES database were collected by Colin MacRae, Nick Wilson, and Aaron Torpy, from the Microbeam Laboratory of CSIRO Mineral Resources, in Clayton, Australia.

 How to search the database